Mosquito sucking blood

 When to Seek Medical Attention

 Unfortunately, some people have an allergic reaction to mosquito bites.
-Watch out for any swelling outside the bite area itself, difficulty breathing, or fever.
+Watch out for any swelling outside the bite area itself, difficulty breathing, or fever, and seek medical advice if you're concerned.

 Also, while mosquito-borne diseases are rare in the UK, if you experience a long fever or severe headaches after a mosquito bite, seek medical attention.